 Pearl Jam is still going strong.
-They've released eleven albums, the most recent being 2020's “Gigaton,” and Vedder has also embarked on a solo career of his own.
+They've released eleven albums, including 2020's “Gigaton,” and Vedder has also embarked on a solo career of his own.
 His first album was in 2007, a soundtrack for the film “Into the Wild.”
 His second album, “Ukulele Sounds,” came out in 2011, as well as a live DVD of a concert performance called “Water on the Road.”

 He was born Gordon Matthew Thomas Sumner, but the world knows him as English musician Sting.
 He began as the lead singer, bassist, and even the principal songwriter for the new wave rock band The Police between 1977 and 1984, which soared to the top of the charts, including with the hit “Every Breath You Take.”

-They pulled off quite the feat with numerous (five) UK chart-topping albums, won six Grammy Awards, and had two Brit Awards as well.
+They pulled off quite the feat with numerous (five) UK chart-topping albums, won six Grammy Awards, and two Brit Awards.
 The band's initial sound was heavily punk rock, but they began to blend styles like reggae rock and “minimalist pop.”
-Most of the reason we remember this band is because of Sting, who had skills in plenty of avenues of music.

 While The Police never formally broke up – they had a reunion tour as late as 2008 – the members all started to gravitate to their solo careers, including Sting.
 The powerhouse proved that he could carry music all on his own without a band behind him.

-Whether it was as a solo musician or as a member of The Police, Sting has collected quite a number of awards for music, including seventeen Grammys, three Brit Awards, a Golden Globe – for Best Song in a Motion Picture – and an Emmy.
+Whether it was as a solo musician or as a member of The Police, Sting has collected quite a number of awards for music, including seventeen Grammys, three Brit Awards, a Golden Globe (Best Song in a Motion Picture), and an Emmy.
 He, and the rest of The Police, became part of music history when they joined the Rock and Roll Hall of Fame in 2003.